gabsalvo/opensourcy.tech/README.md

 Time To Get Techy

-opensourcy is a weekly newsletter with the most interesting stories about opensource software 📖, coding 💻, and tech! 🚀
+opensourcy is a weekly newsletter that uses a much intelligent custom API to get the most interesting stories about opensource software 📖, coding 💻, and tech! 🚀